apimap/javascript-developer/DEVELOPER.md

 | description | A short description of this option and when it should be used                                                                                                                                                                       |
 | filter      | The filter key, possible values are: [metadata][visibility], [metadata][release status], [metadata][architecture layer], [metadata][business unit], [metadata][interface specification], [metadata][interface description language] |

-Resulting in a object like this:
+Resulting in an object like this:
 ````json
 {
   "label": "Programming language : Java 6",